mhfalken/esp32_ir_gun/README.md

 ### Game mode (WiFi mode)
 1. (All guns must be in WiFi mode with one Server - see Configuration)
 1. For each gun, select the team and then exit the configuration and power off the gun
-1. Power on all guns (sequence doesn't matter)
+1. Power on all guns (sequence doesn't matter). **The guns must not be powered off before the game is over!**
 1. On the **Server** gun, enter configration and setup the game: Laser **Power**, **Pre**-time and **Play**-time and exit configration
 1. Press short config button to toggle between **Game** screen and **Status** screen.
 1. In **Game** screen: Long press config button to start the game (All guns says: **Get ready**)